WhatsApp/erlt/doc/05_structs.md

 The only extension (syntactic sugar) is dot operation for accessing atomic associations.

-Ideally (to be consistent), map literals should use `:=`,  so that record creation and record update are symmetrical in syntax.
+Ideally (to be consistent), map literals should use `:=`,  so that structs creation and structs update are symmetrical in syntax.

 Ideally: